Carol Rifka Brunt: Tell The Wolves I'm Home

 Her novel Tell The Wolves I'm Home made it to the New York Times Best Seller list in July 2013.
-Her novel was first published by Dial Press in the United States and Macmillan in United Kingdom in June 2012.
+Her novel was first published by Dial Press in the United States and Macmillan in the United Kingdom in June 2012.

 Brunt's novel started with the idea of a dying uncle painting a portrait of his nieces.
 Brunt shelved the idea until the character of June came to her along with the first chapter.
 "I knew there was so much more there, so I just kept adding."

 The novel started as a piece of short fiction, most of which ended up in the first chapter of the book.
 Brunt set the novel in 1980s New York, when and where the author grew up.
 The book is, according to Brunt, a semi-autobiographical coming-of-age story.
-Brunt has stated that though she has a sister like the heroine of the book, the relationship is not based on her own relationship with her sister.
+Brunt has stated that though she has a sister like the heroine of the book, the relationship is not based on her relationship with her sister.
 Brunt says the similarities are mostly bits of her own personality and childhood hobbies attributed to the characters of June and her older sister Greta.

 However, Brunt did find small bits of her novel reflected in real life; a portrait by James Cowie called "Two Schoolgirls" Brunt says is almost exactly how she imagined the character of the uncle, Finn, painting his two nieces.

 Brunt's debut novel was a critical success, making it on to Oprah Winfrey's summer reading list, and being named one of the best books of the year by The Wall Street Journal and O: The Oprah Magazine as well as receiving the Alex Award for realistic fiction in 2013.

 Personal life

-Brunt left the United States to attend University of St. Andrews in Fife, Scotland.
-She started with a major in English and Medieval History, but graduated with an MA in Philosophy.
+Brunt left the United States to attend the University of St. Andrews in Fife, Scotland.
+She started with a major in English and Medieval History, but graduated with an MA in philosophy.
 There, she met her husband, with whom she now has three children.
 She had her first child while living in Massachusetts, and her second shortly after moving to Okanagan Valley, British Columbia in Canada.
 After briefly moving back to Massachusetts, Brunt and her family moved to their current home in Dartmoor, England, where her husband works as an astronomer.